pldn/LDWizard-old/README.md

 ### 2.5 Assumptions and Dependencies

 The LDWizard assumes that there are three different types of users of the LDWizard.

 - A general user, somebody who will use an instantiated product set up by developers and domain experts.
 - A Linked data specialist, somebody who will use an instantiated product set up by the developers to kick start the development of a ETL.
 - A developers and domain experts, people who will use the LDWizard framework to set up their own instantiated version of the LDWizard.
 Catered for their domain/specific usecase.

 The LDWizard assumes that all three types of users have a general knowledge of linked data.
-We also assume that the developer will have a general knowledge about Javascript and/or typescript.
+We also assume that the developer will have a general knowledge about Javascript and/or Typescript.

 The LDWizard will at this moment assume that per row only one subject is allowed.
-(This assumption could be removed at a latter stage.)

 ## 3. External Interface Requirements